Charlotte Amateur Radio Corporation Bylaws ( Board has revised for members to Vote)

 A. Keep accurate records of all funds and monies.

-B. Receive all funds, placing them into the best place with regard to the needs of the organization.
+B. Receive all funds, placing them into the best place regarding the needs of the organization.

 C. Make required and necessary disbursements of funds.